plnkx/blog/_posts/2015-05-28-proof-of-concept.markdown

 Lots of downhill.
 Sore feet.
 </div>

+So it *works*!

+What else can it do?

 The plnkx app is currently in BETA release.

-But it *works*!

-What else can it do?